krutoo/showcase/README.md

 // util for validate story-modules import { filterValidStories } from '@krutoo/showcase/runtime';

-// React component for showing current story import { SandboxApp } from '@krutoo/showcase/runtime-sandbox';
+// component for showing current story import { SandboxApp } from '@krutoo/showcase/runtime-sandbox';

-// "stories entrypoint" (this is an alias, more on that later) import foundStories from '#found-stories';
+// "stories entrypoint" (trough alias provided by your bundler) import foundStories from '#found-stories';

 // render your current story to the root element